imagej/imagej.github.io/pages/BigStitcher_FRC.md

 ![BigStitcher\_FRC\_overview.png](BigStitcher_FRC_overview.png
 "BigStitcher_FRC_overview.png")

-{% capture includecontent %} For FRC using neighbouring planes to work, the z-spacing of your images has to be low enough, so that neighbouring planes still contain a lot of shared information/structures. {% endcapture %}
+{% include warning-sidebox-right content='For FRC using neighbouring planes to work, the z-spacing of your images has to be low enough, so that neighbouring planes still contain a lot of shared information/structures.' %}

-{% include warning-box content=includecontent %}

 ## Usage